 Mr Manzoor Ahmed, who runs his own Eye Mitra shop on the Indian and Pakistan border, commented on his experience with this program: “There are very few opportunities for employment but after the vision care training I got the confidence and skills to start something on my own.”
 By creating jobs, Eye Mitra alleviates poverty and stimulates the local economy; it reduces urban migration and contributes to the rejuvenation of rural communities.
 The program also focuses on gender equality and actively encourages women in its recruitment processes.

 “Eye Mitra is helping address the issue of uncorrected vision needs, but it goes far beyond this.
-The initiative acts on several levels to impact society and contributes to several of the UN’s 2030 Sustainable Development Goals from eradicating poverty to creating work to gender equality,” said Jayanth Bhuvaraghan, Chief Corporate Mission Officer for Essilor International.
+The initiative acts on several levels to impact society and contributes to several of the UN’s 2030 Sustainable Development Goals from eliminating poverty to creating work to gender equality,” said Jayanth Bhuvaraghan, Chief Corporate Mission Officer for Essilor International.
 “The 10 states we operate in today are just a start.
 By 2020 we aim to train 10,000 Eye Mitra, bringing vision correction to several millions of people.”

 The study shows a total quantifiable impact of US $4.4 million a year alone in the 6 districts surveyed, representing close to 400 Eye Mitra serving 70,000 spectacle wearers.
 This amount includes the economic impact of increased earnings for Eye Mitra, increased income through improved productivity of wearers as well as revenues for rural suppliers and other small businesses who benefit locally.
 If the Eye Mitra initiative was scaled up to all districts in India, this would represent a global potential impact of US $487 million a year.